learn-co-curriculum/yield-and-blocks/README.md

 **The `block_given?` method** returns true if the method that contains `block_given?` is called with a block and false if it is not.

-So, our `#hello_t` method will `yield` each element of the array to the block if a block is present, otherwise it will `puts` out a helpful phrase.
+So, our `#hello_t` method will `yield` each element of the array to the block if a block is present.
+Otherwise, it will `puts` out a helpful phrase.

 ## Enumerators Under the Hood